-Improving Electronic Reliability - Through Product and Process Qualification at NPL (Webinar series)
+Improving Electronic Reliability - Through Product and Process Qualification at NPL (webinar series)

-NPL's Electronic Interconnection Group is presenting a new series of technical webinars in 2014.
+NPL's Electronic Interconnection Group is presenting a new series of technical webinars in 2015.

 This Group is internationally recognised for its practical and innovative work on lead-free reliability, PCB interconnection failures, tin whisker migration and conformal coating research.

 These FREE online webinars provide the opportunity to draw on years of practical experience without the participant needing to leave his/her desk - to participate, all that is needed is a phone line and Internet access.
 Please note that registration is essential.